vramana/blog/content/posts/common-voice.md

 Common Voice uses Auth0 as it's authentication provider.
 Auth0 has a limit for number of free users.
-The expected users of the self-hosted instance to be at least 3x the provided free limit.
+The anticipated number of users for the self-hosted instance is expected to be at least three times higher than the free limit (10k) provided.

 My friend asked if I can look into any authentication system like LDAP or [Keycloak](https://www.keycloak.org/).
 My first reaction was like _What?
 Why?_
-Why do you need another authentication provider when you have a bunch of platforms that already support OAuth?
+Why do you need another authentication provider when you have a bunch of platforms that already can act as authentication provider using OAuth 2.0 protocol?
 I told him I will see if I can integrate the application with either their self-hosted GitLab or Mattermost instance.

-I browsed through common-voice repository to take a look at how hard it would be change authentication platform.
+I browsed through common-voice repository to take a look at how hard it would be change authentication provider.
 It's an express server with passport.js handling the authentication strategy.
-This is a pretty good sign since if I find GitLab passport strategy changing and testing it would be pretty straight forward.
+This is a pretty good sign.
+If I find GitLab passport strategy, changing and testing it would be pretty straight forward.
 After a few minutes of googling and reading through passport.js website, I landed on passport-gitlab2.

 Perfect!
 It's a solvable problem without much effort.